 Risk Management and Executive Compensation

 We do not believe our executive compensation practices are likely to have a material adverse effect on the Company.
 We believe our compensation policies and practices do not encourage excessive risk taking.
-The absence of incentive compensation in any form in 2010 is a factor in our determination.

 Executive Compensation Committee Report